You're about to leave our website

 (Source: Inland Revenue Department)

-1. Any residential property (except that acquired by a Hong Kong Permanent Resident who does not own any other residential property in Hong Kong at the time of acquisition) and non-residential property acquired on or after 5 November 2016, either by an individual or a company, will be subject to the new rates of ad valorem stamp duty (“AVD”):
+1. Any residential property acquired by a Hong Kong Permanent Resident who own one or more residential property in Hong Kong at the time of acquisition, other by an individual or a company, will be subject to the new rates of ad valorem stamp duty (“AVD”):

-The AVD rate for residential property transactions applies with a flat rate of 15%.
+The AVD rate for residential property transaction applies with a flat rate of 7.5%.

 To borrow or not to borrow?
 Borrow only if you can repay!